dhis2/dhis2-docs/src/commonmark/en/content/implementation/dhis2-as-data-warehouse.md

     irrelevant data not suitable for planning and informed decision making.

-Due to the mentioned challenges it has lately become increasingly popular to merge the functions of the data warehouse and operational system, either into a single system which performs both tasks or with tightly integrated systems hosted together.
-With this approach the system provides functionality for data capture and validation as well as data analysis and manages the process of converting low-level atomic data into aggregate data suitable for analysis.
-This sets high standards for the system and its design as it must provide appropriate performance for both of those functions; however advances in hardware and parallel processing is increasingly making such an approach feasible.
+Due to the mentioned challenges, it has lately become increasingly popular to merge the functions of the data warehouse and operational system, either into a single system which performs both tasks or with tightly integrated systems hosted together.
+With this approach, the system provides functionality for data capture and validation as well as data analysis and manages the process of converting low-level atomic data into aggregate data suitable for analysis.
+This sets high standards for the system and its design as it must provide appropriate performance for both of those functions; however, advances in hardware and parallel processing is increasingly making such an approach feasible.

 In this regard, the DHIS2 application is designed to serve as a tool for